The U.S. government’s limited authority is delegated only by the U.S. Constitution.

 - Christ, at the last supper, told his apostles that they were not to rule like the princes who take orders from a top-down organization to bestow benefits.
 Not so among you.
 (Luke 22:26)

 - When the original 13 States wrote their Constitutions, Liberty was freedom from all known methods of compulsion.
 And government are instituted among men to secure these rights.
 To secure the blessings of liberty.
-[If this does not describe YOUR government, you should want to find out why].
+That’s right.
+Government exists to protect you from being controlled.
+Find out how you were fooled.

 The laws of nature and of nature’s God require us to manage our own affairs and protect our neighbors.
 But we didn’t want these responsibilities, so we created government to manage our affairs and protect our neighbors.
 Unfortunately, rights only come with responsibilities.
 Prophecy is again fulfilled.
 Because of your covetousness “… ye shall cry out in that day because of your king which ye shall have chosen you; and the Lord will not hear you in that day..”
 First Samuel 8:18.
 Just like Esau, you sold your birthright for a promised future bowl of stew.
 At least Esau got to eat what he bargained for, as did Adam.

 Societies created State governments by writing their Constitutions.
 They delegate specific duties to their future civil servants for their society’s purposes. — And nobody else.
 Only those participating in their political society were subject to their laws and protected by their laws.
 Natives, foreigners, and tourists remain subject to the Laws of Nature.
 They are outside the venue of government.
 And criminals, paupers, vagabonds and fugitives lose their political rights, if they had any.